CharlesSanfiorenzo/Bioinformatics/MultiTool/docs/GeneralUse.md

 ###Walkthrough

 If one wishes to determine single nucleotide polymorphisms (SNPs) within a particular region of a genome (e.g. a gene), or accross the whole genome itself, having a curated SNP Calling pipeline is ultimately necessary for producing accurate inferences.
 However, the amount and identity of the SNPs called depend heavily on the quality of your data set.
 If not sure how to test read quality, please refer to part IV.
-The following snippet will illustrate how a curated SNP calling pipeline looks, in accordance to Broad Institute's guidelines<sup>[1]</sup> for WGS :
+The following snippet will illustrate how a curated SNP calling pipeline looks, in accordance to [Broad Institute's guidelines](https://software.broadinstitute.org/gatk/best-practices/) for WGS :

     # A. Index genome to a Bowtie2 build (provides fast access to genome information)
     bowtie2-build GenomeAssembly.fna BuildName